radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 - Follower-only volumes are deleted in step 4 so that the followers can re-synchronize from `fid-0` after the v9 deployment starts.
 - Step 5 is the readiness gate.
 It also confirms that the rollout has fully completed.

-The ConfigMap named `fid-hdap-migration-state` records update progress.
+Use the `fid-hdap-migration-state` ConfigMap to monitor update progress.
 Its `phase` value progresses through:

 ```
 ready-for-export → exported → importing → completed
 ```

-The ConfigMap also records export size, import memory, import attempts, and the verification result.
-Check this ConfigMap first when determining update progress or investigating a failure.
+The ConfigMap records export size, import memory, import attempts, and the verification result.
+Check it first to determine update progress or investigate a failure.

 Helm waits for all update Jobs.
 The `helm upgrade` command does not return until the update succeeds or fails.
 Set `--timeout` appropriately, as described in [Applying the update](#applying-the-update).